s1csty9/s1csty9/readme.md

 #### Hi!
 I'm s1csty9.
-I'm fundamentally a rather simple person, and I'm also the embodiment of chaos as shown by my code here.
-I have a lot of views on life and society, some of which are controversial.
+I'm fundamentally a rather simple person, and I'm chaotic and socially retarded.
 My projects are listed below.
 You can find me on other platforms through my [linktree clone](https://s1csty9.github.io/links.html) that is much better than what it's based on.

 My big project thingys (smaller ones are in my repos):\